gtoxlili/openai-forward-fiber/README.md

 The following features are supported by Openai-Forward-Fiber:

+- **Forwarding Service**: Openai-Forward-Fiber acts as a forwarding service for OpenAI API, allowing users to access the API using the generated API key.
+It supports forwarding requests to multiple OpenAI API keys, providing load balancing capabilities.

+- **Load Balancing**: The project incorporates load balancing algorithms to distribute requests among multiple OpenAI API keys.
+Currently, it supports two load balancing algorithms: LRU (Least Recently Used) and Hash Modulo.
+Users can configure the load balancing algorithm in the config.yaml file based on their requirements.

 - **Sliding Window Algorithm-based User Rate Limiting**: Openai-Forward-Fiber incorporates a sliding window algorithm to control and limit the number of requests made by users.
 This ensures fair usage of API tokens among all users.

 - **Token Usage Billing**: Openai-Forward-Fiber tracks the token usage for each user and provides billing based on the tokens consumed.
 This allows for accurate measurement of resource utilization and cost allocation.